data-forge/data-forge-js/README.md

 	var average = inputSeries.average();

 Also check out the functions for `min`, `max` and `median`.
-These all help you summarise values in a series.
+These all help to summarise values in a series.

 A dataframe can be aggregated in the same way, for example summarizing sales data: